Puerto Rico Endures ‘Alarming’ Food Stamp Cuts Amid Hurricane Maria Aftermath

-Over one million residents in Puerto Rico were hit with significant – and shocking – food stamp benefit cuts as their economy continues to deal with the aftermath of Hurricanes Maria and Irma.
+Over 1 million residents in Puerto Rico were hit with significant – and shocking – food stamp benefit cuts as their economy continues to deal with the aftermath of Hurricanes Maria and Irma.

 Puerto Rican authorities told BuzzFeed News there are 1.35 million people who receive benefits through the Nutritional Assistance for Puerto Rico (NAP) program.
-All participants in the program saw a substantial cut in their March benefits because the federal disaster relief funds they were using to help pay for the program ran out during the end of last month.
+All participants in the program saw a substantial cut in their March benefits because the federal disaster relief funds they were using to help pay for the program ran out at the end of last month.

 “The fact that we’ve had to reduce benefits to those that need it the most is alarming.
 Puerto Ricans are being treated unequally and that is unfair,” George Laws-García, the deputy director of the Puerto Rico Federal Affairs Administration, exclaimed.

-According to Puerto Rican authorities a senior citizen who lives by him or herself would have seen their benefits drop from $194 to $112 a month.
+According to Puerto Rican authorities, a senior citizen who lives by him or herself would have seen their benefits drop from $194 to $112 a month.
 A family of four with a monthly income of $2,000 would have benefits drop from $649 to just $410.

 The drop in benefits would force the single senior citizen to budget roughly $25 a week on food and the family of four to budget $100 (or $25 per person) a week.

-While the Puerto Rican Department of the Family plans to do everything they can to maintain the program for those in need, they believe if they do not receive any additional funding from the government those receiving benefits are doomed to see another cut in their monthly payments.
+While the Puerto Rican Department of the Family plans to do everything they can to maintain the program for those in need, they believe if they do not receive any additional funding from the government, those receiving benefits are doomed to see another cut in their monthly payments.

 Over 1 million people in Puerto Rico are seeing their food stamp benefits dwindle away as the island continues to deal with the aftermath of Hurricane Maria and a severe economic crisis.https://t.co/Rb06jlbJgP